mwydmuch/xCOLUMNs/docs/intro/quick_start.md

 ## Usage

-We provide a short usage guide for the library in [short_usage_guide.ipynb](https://github.com/mwydmuch/xCOLUMNs/blob/master/short_usage_guide.ipynb) notebook.
+We provide a short usage guide (with examples) for the library in [short_usage_guide.ipynb](https://github.com/mwydmuch/xCOLUMNs/blob/master/short_usage_guide.ipynb) notebook.